starwisp/Civizard-tileset-archeology/README.md

 0E = 1110
 0F = 1111

-For example: Empty cells are 00 .
+Example: Empty cells are 00.
 There is a logic here - think of the bits as checkboxes that determine the fog patterns as shown in the picture below.

 <img src="https://github.com/starwisp/Civizard-tileset-archeology/assets/4465384/3d027068-df2b-4d63-88a4-e14b606d5193" alt="drawing" width="300"/>

-<b>Numbers represent fog patterns; Arrows represent corners</b>
+<b>Numbers represent fog patterns; arrows represent corners.</b>

 One bit represents one corner state.
 Think of bit 0 as "fogged" and bit 1 as "shown". byte 00 (which is 0000 in binary) means fog all corner, thus any byte in the fog map that is 00 is fogged. byte 0F is 1111 in binary, so all corners are "set" so to speak.
 Example: 0E is the cornerpiece in the bottom left of the spotlight of the initial map state, and unsurprisingly it has only one bit as 0.

 #### 6.4.
 Civizard music tracks - an alternate version of the Master of Magic tracks
 Civizard has the same tracks as Master of Magic DOS but the devs seem to have ran them on a different midi module and recorded them onto the CD.
 The instruments sound different and provide an interesting alternate version of the iconic tracks to those used for the newer Master of Magic for Windows.
 Unfortunately the Civizard tracks have a bad echo to them and are distorted at times.
 In theory, they could be run through some post-processing software and be used in a mod for Master of Magic.
 But this would be for someone else to try.